kubernetes/community/events/elections/2019/README.md

 as a whole.
 Some direct responsibilities of steering members to consider as you are deciding whether to run or who to vote for:

-* Through the chartering review process, delegate ownership of, responsibility for and authority over areas of the project to specific entities.
+* Through the chartering review process, delegate ownership of, responsibility for and authority over areas of the project to specific entities
-* Define, evolve, and defend the non-technical vision / mission and the values of the project.
+* Define, evolve, and defend the non-technical vision / mission and the values of the project
-* Charter and refine policy for defining new community groups. and establish transparency and accountability policies for such groups
+* Charter and refine policy for defining new community groups and establish transparency and accountability policies for such groups
-* Define and evolve project and group governance structures and policies.
+* Define and evolve project and group governance structures and policies
 * Act as a final non-technical escalation point for any Kubernetes repository
 * Request funds and other support from the CNCF (e.g. marketing, press, etc.)
-* Define and enforce requirements for community groups to be in good standing such as having an approved charter.
+* Define and enforce requirements for community groups to be in good standing such as having an approved charter

 For more context, please see the [current steering committee backlog] or a previous [governance meeting video] which led to this whole process.